big ten nil deals

 TREY KAUFMAN-RENN, PURDUE

 Like his teammate Braden Smith, Kaufman-Renn also attended high school in Indiana and enjoys enormous popularity within the basketball-crazy state.
 After averaging 20.1 points per game last season, he entered this year with huge expectations.
 His early-season production has been hampered by injuries, but he’s still averaging a double-double (13.4 points and 10.4 rebounds per game) for a 10-1 team ranked No. 6 in the current Associated Press poll.
 Most of his earnings come through the Boilermaker Alliance, Purdue’s collective, and he also has a deal with CVS.
+The Trey Kaufman-Renn NIL deal worth is estimated to be in the high six-figure range, making him one of the top-earning college basketball players in Indiana.

 DONOVAN DENT, UCLA

-The Bruins reportedly offered Dent an NIL deal worth around $3 million to entice him to return to the Los Angeles area, where he was raised.
+o return to the Los Angeles area, where he was raised.
 That move made sense, as the point guard was one of the biggest names in the transfer portal prior to this season.
 He spent the last three seasons at New Mexico, where he was the Mountain West Conference Player of the Year last year.
 At UCLA, Dent got off to a slow start while dealing with early injuries.
 He’s healthy now and has thrived in his last three games, averaging 14 points and seven assists.

 Name, Image, and Likeness plays an increasing role in college sports, and understanding how it works often requires more than individual articles or news updates.